tigerfarm/arduino/Altair101/Processor/ProcessorOpcodes.md

 Opcode   Binary   Cycles Description
 -------------------------------------
 ani #    11 100 110  2  AND # (immediate db) with register A.
-cpi #    11 111 110  2  Compare # to A. Store true or false into flagZeroBit.
+call a   11 001 101  3  Unconditional subroutine call.
+Push current address onto the stack and jump the subroutine address. cmp S    10 111 SSS     ZSPCA   Compare register(S) with register A, then set flags.
+If S=A, set Zero bit to 1.
+If S>A, Carry bit = 1.
+If S<A, Carry bit = 0. cpi #    11 111 110  2  Compare # to A. Store true or false into flagZeroBit.
 dad RP   00 RP1 001  1  16 bit add.
 Add register pair(RP: B:C or D:E) to H:L. And set carry bit.
 call a   11 001 101  3  Unconditional subroutine call.
 Push current address onto the stack and jump the subroutine address.